Eckohaus/Angular_Momentum_Reaction_Engine/General/Technology_Zit/Lambda/Delta_Key/Readme.md

 #### Tech turned around and said "now lets vectorize that shit"...
 And so they did.

 ###### A vector statement is equal to infinite.
 A series of non-destcructive subdivsional calculations, which can propagate forever.
-What problems could ever possibly occur.
+In a wet bed of ones and zero's.
+What problems could ever, possibly occur.

 ###### Technology is not chemistry
 ###### And Banks are not time

 ###### But I do have a timed deposit.
 But in NO WAY is it connected to me.